aws/aws-eks-best-practices/content/scalability/docs/data-plane.md

 EBS is one of the easiest ways for workloads to have persistent storage, but it also comes with scalability limitations.
 Each instance type has a maximum number of [EBS volumes that can be attached](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_limits.html).
 Workloads need to declare what instance types they should run on and limit the number of replicas on a single instance with Kubernetes taints.

-EBS volumes are only available within a single Availability Zone (AZ).
-Workloads that consume a volume will be limited to run within the AZ where the volume is available.
-If you ‘re using node groups you will need to add AZ specific tolerations to your workload definition after the volume has been created.
-If you are using Karpenter, nodes will automatically be provisioned in the correct AZ where the volume was created.

 ## Disable unnecessary logging to disk

 Avoid unnecessary local logging by not running your applications with debug logging in production and disabling logging that reads and writes to disk frequently.
 Journald is the local logging service that keeps a log buffer in memory and flushes to disk periodically.
 Journald is preferred over syslog which logs every line immediately to disk.
 Disabling syslog also lowers the total amount of storage you need and avoids needing complicated log rotation rules.
 To disable syslog you can add the following snippet to your cloud-init configuration: